CSaunders41/aimBot/TROUBLESHOOTING.md

 **Note**: Changes are automatically saved to "Ignored Monsters.txt"

 ### Issue: Cannot find monster path to ignore
-**Solution**: Enable "Detailed Debug Logging" and watch for targeting messages **Solution**: Look in the game files or community resources for monster paths **Tip**: Monster paths usually start with "Metadata/Monsters/" **Example**: "Metadata/Monsters/Avatar/Avatar" for Avatar of Thunder
+**Solution**: Enable "Log Monsters to File" and use the debug log file to see exact monster paths **Solution**: Enable "Detailed Debug Logging" and watch for targeting messages **Solution**: Look in the game files or community resources for monster paths **Tip**: Monster paths usually start with "Metadata/Monsters/" **Example**: "Metadata/Monsters/Avatar/Avatar" for Avatar of Thunder **New**: Use "Open Debug Log" button in ignored monsters editor for easy path copying

 ### Issue: Ignored monsters editor window disappeared
 **Solution**: Re-enable "Show Ignored Monsters Editor" in plugin settings